WealthBar/polestar/readme.md

 ## filenames

-* Always lower case.
-The `.gitignore` will strip out any files with upper case letters in them.
+* Always lower case using snake case.
+* No hyphens.

 ## `crypt` directories

-All `crypt` directories must have a `.gitattributes` to encrypt their content.
-I'm hoping to find a global way to solve this still.
+All `crypt` directories will be encrypted using `git-crypt`.
+This is done via a the top level `.gitattributes` file.

 ## `config` directories